Luis Masaveu: Professional career

 Masaveu turned professional in 2024.
 He tied for 9th at the 2024 International Series Qatar before signing on with Sergio García's team for the 2025 LIV Golf League.
 He left LIV after 9 events and $1.5m in individual earnings, having helped García's Fireballs GC to three straight team victories.

 Masaveu joined the Challenge Tour, where his best result of the season was a tie for 3rd at the Challenge de España in Girona.

+He re-signed with Fireballs GC for the 2026 season, replacing Abraham Ancer.